uTox/uTox/docs/BUILD.md

 Have fun!

-If you're looking for a good IDE, Netbeans is very easy to setup for uTox, in fact, you can just create a new project from the existing sources and everything should work fine.
+If you're looking for a good IDE, Netbeans is very easy to set up for uTox.
+In fact, you can just create a new project from the existing sources and everything should work fine.
 <a name="win" />
 ## Windows

 ### Compiling for Windows

 If you have mingw-w64 and a working cygwin enviroment, the build script provided in tools/ should just work.
-You must tell it if you want 32 or 64 bit, then the enviroment you want to use.
+You must specify if you want 32 or 64 bit and the enviroment you want to use.

 64bit should be `tools/cross-compile-windows.sh`